onigetoc/video-js-for-wordpress/readme.txt

 A video plugin for WordPress built on the Video.js HTML5 video player library.
 Now updated for Videojs 5.0+ with a more beautifull skin.
 Allows you to embed video in your post or page using HTML5 with Flash fallback support for non-HTML5 browsers.
 Flash fallback for browser compatibility.
 Video player for WordPress, built on the widely used Video.js HTML5 video player.

-Compatibility with the Wordpress core [video] shortcode and work with the Wordpress insert media button.
+Compatible with the Wordpress core [video] shortcode and work with the Wordpress insert media button.

 Videojs didn't not update their Videojs to 5.0+ for Wordpress and i decided to do it and share it on the Wordpress plugins page.

 View [videojs.com](http://videojs.com) for additional information.

+* Use the [videojs] shortcode in your post or page using the following options.
+* Can use the Wordpress default [video] shortcode.
+* Compatible with the old Videojs version.

 == Installation ==